apiobuild/platform/content/_index.md

 <br>

-### Affordable and sustainable high quality customer software at fingertips.
+### Affordable and sustainable high quality custom software at fingertips.